ChidiNdego/Azureml-optimize-a-pipeline-starter-files/README.md

 Both models have remarkably different architectures.
 The HyperDrive architecture was restricted to a specified custom-coded ML model.
 In this case, SKLearn's Logisic Regression.
 However, AutoML had an unconfined architecture.
 It accesses wide variety of algorithms and selects the best performing model.

 This further explains why there's a difference in the result.
-In some cases a selected model for an hyperdrive experiment may not be best suited for that problem.
+In some cases, a selected model for an hyperdrive experiment may not be best suited for that problem.
 Hence, whatever algorithm is specified is what the hyperdrive makes do with.
 As a result, hyperdrive is at a disadvantage in this regard.

 ## Future work
 **Areas of Improvements for the HyperDrive Model**
 1. Parameter sampling can be carried out more effectively.
-Increase in RandomParameterSampling or start with a wide range of values for each parameter, then refine the search space.
+Increase in `RandomParameterSampling` or start with a wide range of values for each parameter, then refine the search space.
 2. Apply other types of parameter sampling including the Bayesian Parameter Sampling.
 Bayesian sampling tries to intelligently pick the next sample of hyperparameters, based on how the previous samples performed, such that the new sample improves the reported primary metric.
 3. Target variable is seen to be highly imbalanced.
 This can invariably lead to a falsely perceived positive effect of a model's accuracy because the input data has bias towards one class.
-Hence the need to over-sample the minority class using a technique such as SMOTE.
+Hence, the need to over-sample the minority class using a technique such as SMOTE.
 [Synthetic Minority Oversampling Technique (SMOTE)](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) is a data augmentation technique used to duplicate the examples in the minority group of a classification problem.
 4. Try a different primary metric.
-Sometimes accuracy alone doesn't represent true picture of the model's performance.
+Sometimes accuracy alone doesn't represent the true picture of the model's performance.
 Recall or precision are more specific metrics in related classification problems.
 5. Tweak some other hyperdrive confirguration parameters including max total runs, to try a lot more combinations.

 **Areas of Improvements for the AutoML Model**
 1. Address class imbalance to prevent model bias.
 2. Increase experiment timeout duration.
-This would allow for more model experimentation, but at expense of cost.
+This would allow for more model experimentation, but at the expense of cost.
 3. Try a different primary metric.
 Sometimes accuracy alone doesn't represent true picture of the model's performance.
 Recall or precision are more specific metrics in related classification problems.
 4. Tweak some other AutoML confirguration parameters including number of cross validation to reduce model bias.